ppanturat/financial-dashboard/README.md

 Research individual stocks and ETFs.

-**Adding a ticker.** Use the search bar at the top to find a stock by name or symbol.
+**Adding a ticker:** Use the search bar at the top to find a stock by name or symbol.
 Selecting a result adds it to the active folder and opens it immediately.

-**Folders.** Tickers are organised into folders — think of them as watchlists.
+**Folders:** Tickers are organised into folders — think of them as watchlists.
 Create as many as needed from the sidebar.
 Folders can be renamed or deleted at any time.
 The tickers in the active folder appear as tabs in the header; click any tab to switch to that stock.

-**Price chart.** The chart shows price history for the selected ticker.
+**Price chart:** The chart shows price history for the selected ticker.
 The timeframe buttons (1W, 1M, 6M, 1Y) zoom in or out.

-**Key Metrics.** Below the chart, five tiles summarise the company's financial health.
+**Key Metrics:** Below the chart, five tiles summarise the company's financial health.
 Each tile is colour-coded and has a "?" button that explains what the metric means and how to read it.

 | Metric | What it tells you |
 |---|---|